Table of Contents

 It is possible to “re-waterproof” hiking boots thanks to these products.
-I have put the term in quotation marks because it is in fact to restore water repellency to the material (the water pearl and does not penetrate) – although this kind of products claim to restore “waterproofing”.
+I have put the term in quotation marks because it is in fact to restore water repellency to the material (the water pearl and does not penetrate) – although this kind of product claims to restore “waterproofing”.

-Everything depends on the frequency of use of your hiking shoes, but on average I would recommend to do this once a year.
+Everything depends on the frequency of use of your hiking shoes, but on average I would recommend doing this once a year.

 Attention, because “waterproofing” products are specific to each material (leather, nubuck, suede, etc.) – Do not use one randomly.
 One last advice: properly follow the instructions for applying the product if you want a good result.

 Protective creams are used primarily on leather boots in order to avoid them to dry and crack.
 Usually, such creams are applied with a cloth and then slightly heated with a hairdryer for better penetration.
 As for “waterproofing” products, make sure you use a product that suits the material of your hiking boots.